 Scuba Diving SafetyMost of the dive sites around the island are suitable for beginner level divers with respect to current and entry/exit points.
 However, some of the more remote sites are recommended for experienced divers only.
-If you have any questions about dive sites, any of our crew are more than happy to review a dive map with you to help you choose dive sites based on your experience level.
+If you have any questions about dive sites, our crew is more than happy to review a dive map with you to help you choose dive sites based on your experience level.
 If you and your buddy are going to visit a more remote site, it’s a good idea to be prepared.

 The PADI Rescue Diver course is a great way to learn how to expect the unexpected and we strongly recommend it for independent divers.